 This module comprises of four components:

-Communication, Co-operation & Careers
+Communication, Co-operation and Careers

 You will acquire advanced knowledge and a critical understanding of how to convey in a professional manner, scientific, technical and managerial information to specialists, such as environmental consultants and research scientists, and non-specialists.
 You will gain practical experience in a wide range of written and verbal communication media, project management, and team dynamics, learning how to manage yourself, colleagues and projects efficiently, and become an effective team member.
 You will also gain advice on career opportunities and undertake a case study of enivornmental impact assessment.